savinkumarn/mock-server/README.md

 # mock-server
-A python based api server to mock responses for UI development
+A node based api server to mock responses for UI development